ZXPrism/HighLevelPuzzle/README.md

   - [X] compute the kernel disassembly graph and level of difficulty

 - 06-15 Sat
-  - [ ] display the kernel disassembly graph
+  - [X] display the kernel disassembly graph
-  - [ ] compute the complete disassembly graph, display it
+  - [X] compute the complete disassembly graph, display it

+...

+- 07?
-  - [ ] puzzle design?
+  - [ ] puzzle generation